13IndustriesTutorials/ClearStyle/README.md

 ClearStyle
 ==========

-ClearStyle - Ray Wenderlich How to Make a Gesture-Driven To-Do List App Like Clear
+ClearStyle - Swift vesion of Ray Wenderlich How to Make a Gesture-Driven To-Do List App Like Clear